Gov. Gianforte calls for more affordable and attainable housing - NewsBreak

 Gov. Gianforte calls for more affordable and attainable housing

-Gov. Greg Gianforte held a press conference on Thursday at an apartment complex in Bozeman, billed as a class-A, multi-family luxury apartment home community under construction, to push for more housing development across Montana.
+Governor Greg Gianforte held a press conference on Thursday at an apartment complex at 19 th and Graf in Bozeman, billed as a class-A, multi-family luxury apartment home community under construction, to push for more housing development across Montana.

 This comes after his housing task force made various recommendations to alleviate the housing crisis across the state.